calum74/econv/README.md

 ```c++
 typedef T result_type;
 ```
-The datatype used to store non-binary entropy.
+The datatype used to convert output entropy.
 The larger this data type, the more efficient the entropy conversion, but the entropy converter pre-fetches more entropy up to the size of `result_type`.

 To ensure good efficiency, the size of `result_type` should be much larger than the output range, and *must* be at least twice as large as the maximum output range required.

 ```c++
 typedef U buffer_type;
 ```
-The datatype used to store binary entropy.
-It must be large enough to hold the binary input, and defaults to `unsigned` which is the output of `std::random_device`.
+The datatype used to buffer binary entropy.
+It must be large enough to hold an input value, and defaults to `unsigned` which is the output of `std::random_device`.

 ### Constructors